 I wish I could turn back time.
 I want to tell my 15 year-old, 20 year-old, and even 30 year-old self to stop all the nonsense I was putting on my face so that I can save my poor skin from all the damage I'd unknowingly inflicted upon it for years.

-Well, at least from all the wayward skin adventures came the accumulated wild experiences to write this post of horrible skincare advice, especially for acne and sensitive skin, and what to do instead!
+Well, at least from all the wayward skin adventures came the accumulated wild experiences to write this post of horrible skincare advice, especially for acne and sensitive skin, and what to do when your skin is angry with you!

 When I started to get oily skin in my early teens, a relative told me that I should wash my face more often to get rid of the grease.
 One of the old myths of acne used to be that acne = dirty skin and there was so much disdain for those suffering from acne.
 As though our shiny faces were so reflective they hurt their eyes.